 In response to the input received over the past several years, TrustCo has made significant and meaningful changes to the way it approaches governance and the way it discloses information about its operations and the compensation of its executives.
 The goal of these efforts is to provide shareholders with the data needed to evaluate fully the Company's performance as measured against relevant metrics.
-Specifically in response to recent feedback, TrustCo has made the following changes to its executive compensation program for the reasons stated:
+Specifically, in response to recent feedback, TrustCo has made the following changes to its executive compensation program for the reasons stated:

-Change Made in Response to Feedback Intended Impact • Executive Salaries Reduced Mid-Year 2023 Reduce Total Compensation Across the Board • Total Amount of Equity Awards Reduced Compared to Prior Year • Reduce Total Compensation Across the Board Changed Long-Term Award Payout from Cash to Equity • Increase Executive's Ownership Stake, Enhance Incentive to Create Long-Term Shareholder Value • Closed Payment in Lieu of SERP Benefit to New Participants • Create a Pathway Toward Correction of a Disfavored Feature • Changed from Relative Metrics for awards granted under the EOIP to Absolute Metrics • Improve Executive Accountability for Performance; Adopt Preferred Practice
+Change Made in Response to Feedback Intended Impact • Closed the Payment in Lieu of SERP Benefit to New Executives • Eliminate a Disfavored Program Feature and reduce Total Compensation Across the Board • Changed Long-Term Award Payout from Cash to Equity • Increase Executive's Ownership Stake, Enhance Incentive to Create Long-Term Shareholder Value • Changed from Relative Metrics for awards granted under the EOIP to Absolute Metrics • Improve Executive Accountability for Performance; Adopt Preferred Practice